pp026pp/SFMovies/README.md

    search box, the server will look up the movie with that title and update the frequency and corresponding Trie Nodes with updated "top N searches".
+ - To give an example of the ranked typeahead list: If the users search "A View to a Kill" more frequently than other suggestions, they will see it goes to the top of the suggestion list.
+To test this yourselves, you can search for a movie multiple times and you will be able to see it goes up the list.
  - I need to make sure the trie is thread safe because we have both read and write operations on it.
 Right now I'm using a simple mutex for the purpose instead of a read-write-lock because there's no standard